iq-motion-control/iq-module-communication-doc/docs/api_docs/arduino.rst

 ^^^^^^^^^^^
 The ``set`` function has the format ``ser.set(client.entry, value);``

-The ``set`` function changes the value of the target entry to value.
+The ``set`` function changes the value of the target entry to ``value``.
 A value set and not saved will not be retained after a power cycle.

 Suppose we want to change the Propeller Motor Controller's timeout parameter to 3 seconds.